islasola/mockdoc/apis/examples.md

 ## Describe Cluster

-Describes the details of a cluster:
+Describes the details of a cluster.

+> 📘 Notes
+>
+> You should always use an API key as the token.

 ```shell
 curl --request GET \